-According to the Australian Childhood Immunisation Register, at 31 December 2013 in the Northern Territory:
+According to the Australian Childhood Immunisation Register, at 31 December 2013 in Victoria:

-- 89% of Indigenous children were fully immunised at age 1, compared with 91% of other Australian children.
-This was a 2 percentage point gap in the immunisation coverage rate.
-At the national level, the difference in immunisation rates between Indigenous and other Australian children was 4 percentage points (86% and 90%, respectively). - Across all selected types of vaccines, the proportion of Indigenous children who had been immunised was slightly lower, around 2 to 3 percentage points, than the proportion of other children.
-A similar pattern was also seen at the national level (Table 3.02.2, Figure 3.02.1). - 96% of Indigenous children were fully immunised at age 2 compared with 91% of other Australian children.
-This was a 5 percentage point lead in the immunisation coverage rate.
-At the national level, immunisation rates for Indigenous and other Australian children were 91% and 92%, respectively. - Across all selected types of vaccines, the proportion of Indigenous children who had been immunised was higher (around 4 to 5 percentage points) than the proportion of other children.
-At the national level, the proportion of Indigenous and other children was similar (Table 3.02.3, Figure 3.02.2). - 97% of Indigenous children were fully immunised at age 5 compared with 90% of other Australian children.
-This was a 7 percentage point lead in the immunisation coverage rate.
-At the national level, immunisation rates for Indigenous and other Australian children were 93% and 92%, respectively. - Across all selected types of vaccines, the proportion of Indigenous children who had been immunised was higher (around 6 to 7 percentage points) than the proportion of other children.
-At the national level, the proportions of Indigenous children and other children are similar (Table 3.02.4, Figure 3.02.3).
+- 83% of Indigenous children were fully immunised at age 1, compared with 91% of other Australian children.
+This was a 8 percentage point gap in the immunisation coverage rate.
+At the national level, the difference in immunisation rates between Indigenous and other Australian children was 4 percentage points (86% and 90% respectively). - Across all selected types of vaccines, the proportion of Indigenous children who had been immunised is lower, around 8 percentage points, than the proportion of other children.
+A similar pattern is also seen at the national level, but with the gap at around 5 percentage points (Table 3.02.2, Figure 3.02.1). - 90% of Indigenous children were fully immunised at age 2, compared with 93% of other Australian children.
+At the national level, immunisation rates for Indigenous and other Australian children were 91% and 92%, respectively. - Across all selected types of vaccines, the proportion of Indigenous children who had been immunised is slightly lower, around 2 percentage points, than the proportion of other children.
+At the national level, the proportions of Indigenous children and other children were similar (Table 3.02.3, Figure 3.02.2). - 93% of Indigenous children were fully immunised at age 5, compared with 92% of other Australian children.
+This was similar to rates at the national level (93% and 92% respectively). - Across all selected types of vaccines, the proportion of Indigenous children who had been immunised is slightly higher than the proportion of other children.
+A similar pattern can be seen at the national level (Table 3.02.4, Figure 3.02.3).

-Figure 3.02.1: Vaccination coverage estimates for selected diseases for children at age 1, by Indigenous status, Northern Territory and Australia, at 31 December 2013
+Figure 3.02.1: Vaccination coverage estimates for selected diseases for children at age 1, by Indigenous status, Victoria and Australia, at 31 December 2013

-Figure 3.02.2: Vaccination coverage estimates for selected diseases for children at age 2, by Indigenous status, Northern Territory and Australia, at 31 December 2013
+Figure 3.02.2: Vaccination coverage estimates for selected diseases for children at age 2, by Indigenous status, Victoria and Australia, at 31 December 2013